 Why a 3-digit number?

-988 will be a three-digit dialing code to reach help fast when you’re in mental health crisis – think 911 for the brain.
+988 is a three-digit dialing code to reach help fast when you’re in mental health crisis – think 911 for the brain.
 When you’ve got a police, fire, or rescue emergency, you call 911.
-When you have a mental health emergency, you’ll call 988.
-It will connect you with a highly trained crisis intervention specialist who can help you get through the crisis and connect with additional resources.
+When you have a mental health emergency, you call 988.
+Calling or texting connects you with a highly trained crisis intervention specialist who can help you get through the crisis and connect with additional resources.

-988 will connect people in crisis to the National Suicide Prevention Lifeline, the nation’s safety net for people in crisis.
+988 connects people in crisis to the National Suicide Prevention Lifeline, the nation’s safety net for people in crisis.
 The Lifeline is a network of over 160 call centers throughout the United States that currently help over 2.2 million people in crisis every year.
 The Lifeline:

 How many people call the Lifeline?